Michael Noonan (Fine Gael politician)

 Michael Noonan (born 21 May 1943) is an Irish former Fine Gael politician who served as Minister for Finance from 2011 to 2017, Leader of the Opposition and Leader of Fine Gael from 2001 to 2002, Minister for Health from 1994 to 1997, Minister for Industry and Commerce from 1986 to 1987, Minister for Energy from January 1987 to March 1987 and Minister for Justice from 1982 to 1986.
 He served as a Teachta Dála (TD) from 1981 to 2020.

 Noonan had been a member of every Fine Gael cabinet since 1982, serving in the cabinets of Garret FitzGerald, John Bruton and Enda Kenny.
-During these terms of office he held the positions of Justice, Energy, Industry and Commerce, Health and Finance.
+During these terms of office, he held the positions of Justice, Energy, Industry and Commerce, Health and Finance.
 When Fine Gael lost power after the 1997 general election, Noonan remained an important figure in the party when he became Opposition Spokesperson for Finance.

 He succeeded John Bruton as Leader of Fine Gael and Leader of the Opposition in 2001, however, he resigned following Fine Gael's disastrous showing at the 2002 general election.
 After eight years as a backbencher, during which time he served as Chairman of the Public Accounts Committee, Fine Gael leader Enda Kenny appointed Noonan to his front bench in 2010, to his former portfolio of Spokesperson for Finance.

 Early life

 The son of a local school teacher, Noonan was born in Limerick in 1943, but raised in Loughill, County Limerick.
 He was educated at the local National School and St. Patrick's Secondary School in Glin, before studying to be a primary school teacher at St. Patrick's College, Drumcondra, Dublin.
 He subsequently completed a BA and H.Dip. in English and Economics at University College Dublin.
 He began to work as a secondary school teacher in Dublin.
-Noonan developed an interest in politics from his mother, whose family had been heavily involved in Fine Gael at local level in Limerick, and joined the Dublin branch of the party after graduating from university.
+Noonan developed an interest in politics from his mother, whose family had been heavily involved in Fine Gael at the local level in Limerick, and joined the Dublin branch of the party after graduating from university.
 He returned to Limerick in the late 1960s, where he took up a teaching post at Crescent College.
 Here he continued his involvement in politics, canvassing for the Fine Gael candidate, James O'Higgins, in the Limerick East by-election in 1968, caused by the death of Donogh O'Malley.